CarSomma/streamlit_saffron/streamlit.md

 - Streamlit is a Python library for creating interactive web apps for data science and machine learning.
-- You build apps by adding Streamlit commands to a Python script and running it with `streamlit run my_app`.
+- You build apps by adding Streamlit commands to a Python script and running it with `streamlit run my_app.py`.

 ## Development Flow